abdul-mueed-shz/Secure_Channels-Hub/README.md

 This is a full-stack project built with Vue.js and Django Rest Framework.
 The project implements web sockets using Django Channels for real-time communication.
 The backend provides JWT authentication and RESTful APIs for user authentication (login, register, logout).
 Redis is used as a backing storage for caching and session management.

+## Architecture

+The project follows a client-server architecture, with the frontend built using Vue.js and the backend developed with Django Rest Framework.
+Communication between the client and server is established using WebSockets via Django Channels.
+Redis serves as the backing storage for managing WebSocket connections and caching data.

 ## Features

 - JWT authentication for secure user login and registration